Kong/terraform-provider-konnect/docs/resources/gateway_plugin_rate_limiting_advanced.md

 - `compound_identifier` (List of String) Similar to `identifer`, but supports combining multiple items.
 The priority of `compound_identifier` is higher than `identifier`, which means if `compound_identifer` is set, it will be used, otherwise `identifier` will be used.
 - `consumer_groups` (List of String) List of consumer groups allowed to override the rate limiting settings for the given Route or Service.
 Required if `enforce_consumer_groups` is set to `true`.
+- `counter_key` (String) The key used to identify the counter for rate limiting.
+This can be based on consumer attributes such as `consumer.id`, `consumer.username`, or `consumer.custom_id`.
+Only applicable when `identifier` is set to `consumer`. possible known values include one of ["consumer.custom_id", "consumer.id", "consumer.username"]
 - `dictionary_name` (String) The shared dictionary where counters are stored.
 When the plugin is configured to synchronize counter data externally (that is `config.strategy` is `cluster` or `redis` and `config.sync_rate` isn't `-1`), this dictionary serves as a buffer to populate counters in the data store on each synchronization cycle.
 Default: "kong_rate_limiting_counters"
 - `disable_penalty` (Boolean) If set to `true`, this doesn't count denied requests (status = `429`).
 If set to `false`, all requests, including denied ones, are counted.
 This parameter only affects the `sliding` window_type.
 Default: false
 - `enforce_consumer_groups` (Boolean) Determines if consumer groups are allowed to override the rate limiting settings for the given Route or Service.
 Flipping `enforce_consumer_groups` from `true` to `false` disables the group override, but does not clear the list of consumer groups.
 You can then flip `enforce_consumer_groups` to `true` to re-enforce the groups.
 Default: false